Skip to content

 Health Insurance Policy

-MSU healthcare students will will have the option to enroll in the student health insurance plan (SHIP).
+MSU healthcare students will have the option to enroll in the student health insurance plan (SHIP).
 A waiver may be requested (see “Waiver Criteria for International, Medical and Veterinary Students” link on hyperlinked site).

 MSU COM PA Medicine Program requires that all students have health insurance coverage for the duration of the program, starting from the first day of attendance through the final day of the program.
 The payment of medical fees incurred due to any injury or illness arising out of participation in the program is the responsibility of the student.